thingsboard/thingsboard.github.io/pricing/index.md

             <div class="pricing-content-description pricing-cloud active col-lg">
                 <h2>Subscription plans</h2>
                 <div class="pricing-content-details">
-                    The Dedicated plan features a dedicated MQTT cluster hosted within an independent Virtual Private Cloud (VPC).
-This ensures a unique and reliable environment.
-This plan is ideal for meeting the high-performance demands and superior support required for scenarios with high throughput and concurrency.
+                    Explore our diverse range of subscription options, each perfectly suited to your needs.
+                    Every plan features the deployment of a dedicated MQTT broker cluster on the ThingsBoard cloud, expertly managed by the TBMQ team.
+                    This guarantees a secure, dependable, and high-performance setup.
+                    The cluster comprises several TBMQ nodes, ensuring high availability and uninterrupted service.
+                    A dedicated load balancer is included to seamlessly distribute your incoming traffic across multiple targets.
+                    Additionally, each plan includes persistence limits to store essential data during offline periods.
+                    Focus on your solution while we manage the servers for you on our cloud.
                 </div>
             </div>
         </div>